Typhoon Lan (2017): Meteorological history

 The United States Naval Research Laboratory (NRL) initially mentioned a tropical disturbance over Chuuk on October 11.
 After the slow consolidation, the Joint Typhoon Warning Center (JTWC) issued a Tropical Cyclone Formation Alert to the elongated system early on October 14, shortly after the Japan Meteorological Agency (JMA) started to monitor it as a low-pressure area.
 The agency upgraded it to a tropical depression almost one day later and began to issue tropical cyclone warnings since 06:00 UTC on October 15.
 In the afternoon, the JTWC also upgraded it to a tropical depression assigning the designation 25W, which formative but shallow convective bands had become more organized, and symmetrically wrapped into a defined low-level circulation center.
 About three hours later, the JMA upgraded it to the twenty-first Northwest Pacific tropical storm in 2017 and assigned the international name Lan, when it was located approximately 310 km to the northeast of Palau.
-Early on October 16, the JTWC upgraded Lan to a tropical storm too, based on T-number 2.5 of the Dvorak technique, shortly before it entered the Philippine Area of Responsibility and received the name Paolo from PAGASA.
+Early on October 16, the JTWC upgraded Lan to a tropical storm based on T-number 2.5 of the Dvorak technique, shortly before it entered the Philippine Area of Responsibility and received the name Paolo from PAGASA.

-In an area of low to moderate low vertical wind shear, convection over Lan's center was occasionally displaced, but strong poleward outflow enhanced by a tropical upper tropospheric trough (TUTT) as well as sea surface temperature (SST) over 30ºC with high ocean heat content (OHC) contributed to the intensification, resulting in being upgraded to a severe tropical storm by the JMA at around 00:00 UTC on October 17.
+In an area of low to moderate low vertical wind shear, convection over Lan's center was occasionally displaced, but strong poleward outflow enhanced by a tropical upper tropospheric trough (TUTT) as well as sea surface temperature (SST) over 30°C with high ocean heat content (OHC) contributed to the intensification, resulting in being upgraded to a severe tropical storm by the JMA at around 00:00 UTC on October 17.
 Soon, the westward system became quasi-stationary due to a weakening subtropical ridge to the north.
 When Lan developed into the ninth typhoon of 2017 at around 18:00 UTC, it had turned slowly northward under the steering influence of a building steering ridge to the southeast and east.
 Early on the next day, the JTWC also upgraded it to a typhoon. although it later became partially exposed for a half of day.
 At 12:00 UTC on October 18, the JMA reported that Lan had become a large typhoon, with a diameter of about 1,310 km.
 Despite favorable conditions, Lan had struggled to intensify for two days, even while growing larger in diameter.